teobaldo33/bach-gpt/README.md

 # 🎹 bach-gpt

-bach-gpt is a fun and simple implementation of a Transformer model to learn how to generate MIDI music. 🎵
+bach-gpt is a simple implementation of a Transformer model to learn how to generate MIDI music. 🎵

 It uses the MidiTok library to tokenize and prepare the dataset, then trains on the Mistral model with PyTorch and Transformers.
 This project is a playful experiment in AI-generated music, inspired by the works of J.S.
 Bach! 🎼